 The best way to separate dies is to use a nipper tool that is designed to cut metal or wire.
 The nipper tools that work best have very small, tapered cutting blades and one side of the blades are flat so that you can cut right up against the die cut piece.
-We sell a micro-tip nipper but you may already have one in your tool kit out in the garage so check there first!
+You may already have one in your tool kit out in the garage so check there first!

 Anytime you cut metal, it's probably best to wear a set of goggles and cover your worksurface.
 Sometimes the little metal wires or tabs that connect the craft dies go flying.
 One way to avoid getting them in your carpet or places where they shouldn't be is to hold the dies and the nipper inside a cardboard box or garbage while you are nipping the dies apart.

 Slide your nipper tool between the die pieces with the nipper blades around the thin-metal wire the connects the die pieces.
 Press the flat side of the nipper blades up against the die piece and then snip the thin-metal connector.